Health Conditions That Affect Sleep Quality

 Can anxiety disorders dampen your bedtime spirit?

 A next-door young woman can be depressed, or a charming, sweet-talking older man can have Alzheimer's disease.
 Mental health issues are relatively common, and they need to be tackled as such.
-Then only we will be able to gauge their devastating impact on people, their social life, and especially their very personal sleep cycle.
+Then only we will be able to gauge their devastating impact on people, their social lives, and especially their very personal sleep cycles.

 Can OCD make it hard to sleep?

-Obsessive Compulsive Disorder or OCD happens when you try to put everything in its proper place, be it your life or that vase on your window.
-Constantly cleaning, tweaking, and changing things to make things perfect might not make your life so, but the whole exercise of obsessing might make your nights not-so-perfect.
+Obsessive Compulsive Disorder, or OCD, happens when you try to put everything in its proper place, be it your life or that vase on your window.
+Constantly cleaning, tweaking, and changing things to make things perfect might make your life so, but the whole exercise of obsessing might make your nights not-so-perfect.

 As you might end up tossing and turning instead of sleeping, the act is not going to help anyone.
-Not your mind and definitely your body.
+Not your mind, and definitely not your body.

-You can start by maintaining good sleep hygiene by going to bed and waking up at regular hours.
+You can start maintaining good sleep hygiene by going to bed and waking up at roughly the same time.
 Don't bring all your gadgets to bed.
 Perhaps an old piece of technology would do - like a paperback storybook.
 Try to tolerate the uncertainties of life.
 There's another day for everything you want to do in life.
 For now, meditate and take a deep breath.

 However, when it comes to depression, things might not be as simple as they seem.
 Depression, in fact, is bi-directional in nature.

-Do people with depression have a problem with sleeping?
+Do people with depression have a problem sleeping?

 According to WHO, almost 3.8% of the world's population suffers from depression.
-When you feel sad, hopeless, and worthless for a more extended period and the emotions are intense, they can push you towards depression.
+When you feel sad, hopeless, and worthless for a longer period of time and the emotions are intense, they can push you towards depression.

 Can depression be cured?

 There are ways.
 Clear the cobwebs of negative thoughts in your head.
 Psychiatric consultation might help.
-But one must not ignore the power of anti-depressants and sleeping pills (Take them only after a Doctor's consultation).
+But one must not ignore the power of antidepressants and sleeping pills (take them only after a doctor's consultation).
 Remember, depression happens in our minds but affects our bodies too.
-So it can't be simply cured by 'Talking out.'
+So it can't be simply cured by 'talking it out.'

 What do age-related problems do to our minds and rest time?